Antonia Minor: Conflict with Livilla

 Sejanus was executed before Livilla was implicated in the crime.
-After Apicata's accusation, which came in the form of a letter to the emperor, several co-conspirators were executed while Livilla was handed over to her formidable mother for punishment.
+After Apicata's accusation, which came in the form of a letter to the emperor, several co-conspirators were executed while Livilla was handed over to her mother for punishment.
 Cassius Dio states that Antonia imprisoned Livilla in her room until she starved to death.

 Succession of Caligula and death

 When Tiberius died, Caligula became emperor in March 37 AD.
 Caligula awarded her a senatorial decree, granting her all the honors that Livia Drusilla had received in her lifetime.
 She was also offered the title of Augusta, previously only given to Augustus's wife Livia, but rejected it.

-Antonia would often offer Caligula advice, but he once told her, "I can treat anyone exactly as I please!"
-Having had enough of Caligula's anger at her criticisms and of his behavior, she committed suicide.
-Suetonius Caligula 23, relates how he might have poisoned her.When his grandmother Antonia asked for a private interview, he refused it except in the presence of the prefect Macro, and by such indignities and annoyances he caused her death; although some think that he also gave her poison.
-After she was dead, he paid her no honour, but viewed her burning pyre from his dining-room.

 Antonia died on 1 May 37.
+Suetonius and Cassius Dio claim she was driven to suicide by Caligula.
+According to Barrett, But since he had not reached Rome until 28 March, and was absent from the city for much of April, collecting the remains of his mother and brother, there would hardly have been much time to drive Antonia to her death by insulting behaviour.
+It is also difficult to imagine that he would have paid her no honours on her death, as Suetonius implies.
+She died at a time when the euphoria of the beginning of his reign was still rampant, and quite apart from any question of personal affection, a public slight at this time to the most respected woman in Rome, whose death was marked in local Fasti, would have been politically unimaginable.

 When Claudius became emperor after his nephew's assassination in 41 AD, he gave his mother the title of Augusta.
 Her birthday became a public holiday, which had yearly games and public sacrifices held.
 An image of her was paraded in a carriage.